At Least 13 Dead, 16 Missing As Typhoon Lekima Slams East China - UrduPoint

 The resulting "dam" created a lake which swept downstream when it burst.

-More than a million people were evacuated from their homes ahead of the storm, which slammed into eastern China early Saturday, bringing torrential rain and heavy winds that knocked out power and downed thousands of trees, state media reported.
+More than a million people were evacuated from their homes ahead of the storm, the official Xinhua news agency reported.
+Some 110,000 people were housed in shelters.

-The monster storm made landfall in the early hours in Wenling City packing winds of 187 kilometres per hour (116 miles per hour), and was expected to churn up the east coast towards Shanghai, Xinhua news agency said.
+The monster storm made landfall in the early hours in Wenling City, packing winds of 187 kilometres per hour (116 miles per hour), and was expected to churn up the east coast towards Shanghai, Xinhua added.

+Footage broadcast on CCTV showed a torrent of muddy water surging through the streets and emergency workers rescuing a man trapped under rubble and fallen trees.

+One street in Yueqing city, part of Wenzhou, was shown completely flooded.

+Lekima has been downgraded from a super typhoon to a typhoon as it headed northwards inland.

-More heavy rain was forecast for the Shanghai area as well as the eastern provinces of Anhui, Fujian, Jiangsu and Zhejiang, with authorities warning of possible flash floods, mudslides and landslides caused by the downpours.
+More heavy rain was forecast for the Shanghai area and the neighbouring provinces of Anhui, Jiangsu and Zhejiang, with authorities warning of possible flash floods, mudslides and landslides caused by the downpours.

 In Zhejiang province alone, nearly 300 flights were cancelled, and ferry and rail services were suspended as a precaution.